All Episodes

 It's wind, tide, solar, natural gas, nuclear, offshore drilling, which Senator Obama has opposed.

-And the point is that we become energy independent, and we will create millions of jobs, millions of jobs in America.
+And the point is that we become energy independent and we will create millions of jobs, millions of jobs in America.

-I would have crossed the board spending freeze, okay?
+I would have cross-the-board spending freeze, okay?

 Some people say that's a hatchet.

-Well, uh, one of them wouldn't be the marketing assistance program.
+I have fought against, well, one of them wouldn't be the marketing assistance program.

 Another one would be a number of subsidies for ethanol.

-Joe Walsh, up and coming rising star in the Republican House of Representatives, he is from Illinois.
+Before we get to the debate soundbites, Joe Walsh, up and coming rising star in the Republican House of Representatives, he is from Illinois.

 He held a cup of Joe with Joe Walsh meeting with his constituents last Sunday in Gurney, Illinois.